Part 5 - Relocating Offsite#

 sudo systemctl enable haproxyConfirm it is running:

-sudo systemctl status haproxyHow This Works#
+sudo systemctl daemon-reloadHow This Works#

 The NAS sends its Hyper Backup job to the proxy VM’s LAN IP on port 873.
 HAProxy accepts that connection and opens a new one outbound to the offsite rsyncd over Tailscale.
 Two separate TCP sessions stitched at layer 4.
 The long-haul leg to the offsite server originates from the proxy VM, not from DSM, so it benefits from BBR.

 rsync rsync://synology@<proxy-vm-lan-ip>/backupEnter the password when prompted.
-You should see a listing of the files already seeded in Part 4.
-If you do, HAProxy is correctly forwarding to the rsyncd server through Tailscale.
+You should see backup folder synology created in Part 4.
+If you do, the full path works.

 Step 4 - Update Hyper Backup#